cseanburns/electronic_resource_mgmt/src/11-licensing-and-negotiating.md

 To illustrate this, consider the following scenario:

 ---

 Sean, the electronic resource librarian, is negotiating a renewal with a database vendor who proposes a 12% price increase.

 Instead of reacting defensively, Sean begins calmly:

-<blockquote>I appreciate the value your database brings to our students and faculty.
+<blockquote><q>I appreciate the value your database brings to our students and faculty.
 However, our budget has not increased, so a 12% rise isn't feasible.
-Could we explore other options, such as extending the contract term or adjusting access tiers, to meet both our needs?</blockquote>
+Could we explore other options, such as extending the contract term or adjusting access tiers, to meet both our needs?</q></blockquote>

 The vendor pushes back, noting that <q>most institutions are accepting the new rate.</q>
 Sean replies, maintaining composure:

-<blockquote>I understand others may have different budgets.
+<blockquote><q>I understand others may have different budgets.
 For us, sustainability is key.
-Let's look for a structure that keeps our access stable without exceeding this year's funding.
+Let's look for a structure that keeps our access stable without exceeding this year's funding.</q>
 </blockquote>

 ---

 ## Assertive Communication